 As I pointed out earlier with my client Debbie, there always needs to be multiple reasons why you're doing what is challenging.
 Therefore an integrated approach to your goals and lifestyle must be employed.
 Still, I dragged myself out to brew some coffee but then headed back to bed, coffee in hand.
 As I lay in bed drinking the coffee, I had to start thinking about my approach to overcoming my reluctance to do the speed hike and just stay at home instead.
 After all, it was raining and blowing a gale outside, so home seemed like the best option.

-I took my journal from my bedside table and written down the words ‘speed hike – why is this important to you, I then thought about how much of a great day it would be if I could actually get this done.
+I took my journal from my bedside table and wrote down the words ‘speed hike – why is this important to you, I then thought about how much of a great day it would be if I could actually get this done.
 I looked at those words and mind mapped attachments of emotional importance to this task, as I would ask clients to do.
 Here is how I split this down into the 3 critical components for true transformation:

 Speed Hike – Why is this important to you?

 This journaling process (something I believe everyone should do), made a psychological shift.
 Now I was becoming excited about how my day could go, all the benefits I could receive, and the positive impact on my Mind, Body, and Life.

 Quick side note.
 I provide all my online clients with journals to help them navigate their progress.
 Making daily notes on how you have performed and checking your progress is a simple but effective principle to lose weight, get fit, and strengthen your self-discipline.
 So I highly recommend you practice this!
 Back to my day...